Our Executive MBA programmes are aimed at senior professionals with the potential to hold leading roles within their organisations.

-The EMBA focuses on participants’ personal and professional development, preparing them for the demands of a senior management or leadership role.
+The EMBA programmes focus on participants’ personal and professional development, preparing them for the demands of a senior management or leadership role.

-The programme aims to develop their effectiveness as leaders through executive coaching and peer-to-peer learning, developing skills in:
+The programmes aim to develop their effectiveness as leaders through executive coaching and peer-to-peer learning, developing skills in:

 Cambridge is a hub of innovation and entrepreneurship.
-The EMBA programme offers the opportunity to meet with startups from Accelerate Cambridge and the wider local area during our Saturday evening wrap-up sessions.
+For example, the Cambridge EMBA programme offers the opportunity to meet with startups from Accelerate Cambridge and the wider local area during our Saturday evening wrap-up sessions.

 Your employees will learn about entrepreneurship within the course structure, from peer-to-peer learning and by meeting active startups.
 This helps practice intrapreneurship within your organisation.

-The Cambridge Executive MBA participants includes two live projects which reflect our belief in learning by doing.
+Executive MBA participants undertake two live projects which reflect our belief in learning by doing.

 Multinational organisations, including FTSE 100 companies, sponsor projects for EMBA participants to work on.
 These provide opportunities to explore new industries and test new approaches.